-We nearly slipped there and called it the Alexa mic, as that is what it currently is.
+We nearly slipped there and called it the Alexa mic, as that's what it currently is.
 But Sonos is also one of the only speakers to support both Google Assistant and Siri.
-Sonos isn’t happy to speak with one voice but many and it’s a smart, shrewd move by the company.
-There is definitely an ‘if you can’t beat them, join them’ mentality with Sonos at the moment.

 The soundbar can be mounted or plonked in front of the TV.
 With a depth of 100mm, most TVs will happily have it sit in front of them and it not impinge on the actual screen, merely block the stand.

 Inside the Sonos Beam are four full-range drivers, a center tweeter and three passive radiators which are there to add to the bass.
 These drivers work together to help the speaker deliver sound somewhere in between a Sonos Play:3 and Sonos PlayBar.
 The speakers inside have been specially made for the Beam, though, so there is no recycling here by Sonos.